-Chart B.2 Differences across spot rates of different maturities (to end-February 2022)
+Chart B.2 Differences across spot rates of different maturities (to February 2023)1

-The black line shows the difference between 10-year and 3-year spot rates.
-The pink, grey, and red lines show the difference between the 30-,40-,50-year spot rates and the 10-year spot rates, respectively.
+1The black line shows the difference between 10-year and 3-year spot rates to 27 February 2023.
+The pink, grey, and red lines show the difference between the 30-,40-,50-year spot rates and the 10-year spot rates to 27 February 2023, respectively.

-B.12 The changes described above, together with current demand conditions, have resulted in an upward shift in - and flattening of - the nominal yield curve, with 10-year gilts now yielding above several longer maturity gilts.
-This can be seen in Chart B.3, which displays the shapes of both the nominal and real spot yield curves as of end-February 2020, 2021, and 2022.
+B.12 The changes described above, together with current demand conditions, have resulted in an upward shift in the nominal yield curve.
+This can be seen in Chart B.3, which displays the shapes of both the nominal and real spot yield curves as at the end of February 2021, 2022, and 2023.

-Chart B.3 Nominal and real spot yield curves (as of end-February 2020, 2021, and 2022)
+Chart B.3 Nominal and real spot yield curves (as at start-February 2021, 2022 and 2023)1

-1The left-hand (right-hand) side panel shows the shape of nominal (real) spot yield curves as of end-February 2020, 2021, and 2022.
+1The left-hand (right-hand) side panel shows the shape of nominal (real) spot yield curves as of 01 February 2020, 2021, and 2022.

 - B.13 Understanding the market pricing of gilts can be a useful consideration in determining the appropriate composition of maturities to issue.
-To illustrate, yields of a long-term, zero-coupon gilt can be decomposed into two components: a 'risk neutral' yield and a risk premium (also called a term premium).
+To illustrate, the yield of a long-term, zero-coupon gilt can be decomposed into two components: a 'risk neutral' yield and a risk premium (also called a term premium).
 The former corresponds to the average expected future short-term interest rates over the life of the gilt.
-The latter is normally thought of as the additional return that risk-averse investors demand as compensation for the possibility of capital loss if a gilt is sold before maturity and, in the case of conventional gilts, the risk of the bond value being eroded by inflation. - B.14 The risk premium may also be determined by supply and demand imbalances for a specific instrument.
-All else being equal, cost considerations would tend to prompt a government to issue at maturities where the risk premium demanded by investors is lowest relative to other maturities. - B.15 Risk premia are typically maturity-specific and time-varying.
+The latter is normally thought of as the additional return that risk-averse investors demand as compensation for the possibility of capital loss if a gilt is sold before maturity and, in the case of conventional gilts, the risk of the bond value being eroded by inflation. - B.14 The risk premium may also be determined by supply and demand imbalances for a specific instrument.28 All else being equal, cost considerations would tend to prompt a government to issue at maturities where the risk premium demanded by investors is lowest relative to other maturities. - B.15 Risk premia are typically maturity-specific and time-varying.
 Several factors contribute to the variation and trends in risk premia, among which are changes in investors' risk preferences and expectations, and unanticipated macroeconomic shocks. - B.16 Chart B.4 displays the term structure of risk premia, with each individual panel showing averages over a selected time period.
-The top left panel focuses on the period before the financial crisis, when yields and risk premia were higher than today.
-Risk premia increased during the global financial crisis (top right panel).
-Since then, there has been a steady decline and risk premia are currently at historically low levels across all maturities (bottom right panel) despite a modest rise in the past few months.
-This analysis suggests that issuance of conventional gilts across the maturity spectrum is currently more cost-effective than has historically been the case.

-More generally, the risk premium can be decomposed into several components, including: (i) a premium which compensates investors for duration risk that increases for longer maturity investments; (ii) a credit and default risk premium; (iii) a liquidity discount or premium owing to the different levels of liquidity in some bonds or maturities, which enhances or restricts investors' ability to hedge; and (iv) an inflation risk premium to compensate investors in nominal bonds for uncertainty owing to inflation.
+28 More generally, the risk premium can be decomposed into several components, including: (i) a premium which compensates investors for duration risk that increases for longer maturity investments; (ii) a credit and default risk premium; (iii) a liquidity discount or premium owing to the different levels of liquidity in some bonds or maturities, which enhances or restricts investors' ability to hedge; and (iv) an inflation risk premium to compensate investors in nominal bonds for uncertainty owing to inflation.